josephrexme/josephrex.me/content/posts/2021-12-25-redefining-affordability.md

 I think of affordability in categories of **GROSS** and **NET**.
 My gross affordability involves things I can afford with an opportunity cost[^1].
 It can be foggy to see what we forgo by making a decision to make an expense so this can be an unclear decision to make.
-In my case, I think of the next home or investment I want to buy, if the expense puts me in a liability that puts me behind my other financial goals.
+In my case, I think of the next home or investment I want to buy, or if the expense puts me in a liability that sets me behind on my other financial goals.

 Net affordability includes things I can afford with no consequences and no opportunity cost.
 These are usually things that I have a planned an expense for or have an existing budget on.